fgimian/macbuild-ansible/README.md

 * Installing licenses for software
 * Signing into accounts for applications

-## License ##
+## License

 Mac Build is released under the **MIT** license.
 Please see the [LICENSE](https://github.com/fgimian/macbuild/blob/master/LICENSE) file for more details.
-Feel froo take what you like and use it in your own Ansible scripts.
+Feel free take what you like and use it in your own Ansible scripts.